cacayan2/classifier-DoS-project/adr/adr_document.md

 Model selection and preprocessing design have been finalized, impelementation can be found in `notebooks/04_model_training.ipynb` and `models/train_simple.py` for simple models, `models/train_complex.py` for complex models. scaling decisions and schema updates have been completed by members of the team responsible for ETL, enabling reproducible model training.
 Hyperparameter tuning will be limited to essential small adjustments, but may be expanded time permitting.

+In addition to selecting models, the team established a list of initial hyperparameters for each classifier.
+These intiail configurations are intentionally lighter, reflecting the time constraint of the project and recommended practices for early-stage intrusion detection and machine learning modeling.
+Prior research indicates that on network traffic, default or near-default hyperparameters are often sufficient for comparisons, with complexity increasing only as evidence of underfitting or overfitting is observed (Ring et al., 2019).

+The project begins with `scikit-learn`'s standard parameters, with adjustments applied only where required for model convergence or numerical stability.
+This strategy allows the team to refine models in later evaluation stages.

 ## 11.2 Justifications
 This paradigm for model selection was adopted for the following reasons: